-Alexander Wilson is a Teaching Fellow in the Department of Defence Studies at King’s College London, where he teaches on a range of courses at the Joint Services Command and Staff College.
-He has provided professional military education to officers from countries on all six permanently inhabited continents.
-Before that, he taught history to undergraduates in the Department of War Studies, where he was nominated for teaching excellence by his students.
+Dr Alexander Wilson is a Lecturer in Security Studies at the Department of Defence Studies at King’s College London where he provides professional military education to officers from countries on all six permanently inhabited continents.
+Before that, he taught history to undergraduates at the Department of War Studies and strategy to officers and diplomats at the Royal College of Defence Studies.
+He currently convenes the Land Warfare and Critical Analysis of Battle MA Modules.

-- The conduct of war from the 1740s to the present
+- The conduct of war from the 1740s to the future

 - South Asian Military History